Skip to content

 Marker

-This site is selective in tone, not coercive in behavior.
+This shrine is selective in tone, not coercive in behavior.
 No demands.
 No dependency.
-The standard is simply high: the ability to govern distributed systems with evidence-first discipline.
+The standard is simply high: disciplined study and honest operational practice.